unicitynetwork/unicity-relay/README.md

 This enables the "browse and join" workflow where users can discover public groups, view their messages, and then join if interested.

+### Group Creation and Privacy Controls

+Added configurable group creation policies and private group access control:

+- `admin_create_only` — only relay admins can create groups
+- `private_admin_only` — only relay admins can create private groups (public groups open to all)
+- `private_relay_admin_access` — when `false`, relay admins cannot see or moderate private groups; only the group creator can moderate their own private group

 ### Configuration for Sphere

 The relay is configured with: